igorbarinov/acronis-nsd-scripts/README.md

 `setup_ledger.py` - create a user and a journal in Acronis Ledger for load tests and store the data in load.ini file for future usage

+`publish_results.py` - generates raw and html reports for voting in directory /reports/public.
+To see html report start expressjs server in 'reports' directory by command "npm start"